How to Perform Geo Targeted Testing

 Mixed Experience vs. Geo Targeted Testing

-With a mixed experience, you are changing site treatments on users as they change devices and browsers, and this is happening at such a degree that one could argue that one should not have any faith in the test results.
-Geo Testing on the other hand appears to lack the scientific prowess of algorithms, calculations, scientific theory, etc.
+With a mixed experience, you are changing site treatments on users as they change devices and browsers, and this is happening to such a degree that one could argue that one should not have any faith in the test results.
+Geo Testing, on the other hand, appears to lack the scientific prowess of algorithms, calculations, scientific theory, etc.

 By making an argument for Geo Testing over traditional A/B testing, it may appear we are thumbing our noses at the entire testing industry… So when I say this, please remember this is only the perspective of someone who witnesses more than a thousand tests a year, and indeed, I AM THUMBING MY NOSE AT THE ENTIRE TESTING INDUSTRY.